Achill Rovers F.D.A.C.: Joseph N'Do

 In February 2015 Joseph N'Do joined Achill Rovers as a part-time coach, initially working with the U13 and U12 boys, U14 and U12 girls teams and the men's junior team.
 In January 2016 it was announced that N'Do had also registered with Rovers as a player.

 In March 2017, the club signed another international player, Togolese striker, Cyril Guedjé.

 Aviva Club of the Year

 In July 2015 Achill Rovers were named the Aviva Club of the Year by the FAI and were presented with the award by John Delaney.
 After being nominated in the participation category Achill Rovers received a cheque of €1,500.
 They won the award for increasing membership numbers, despite a falling population, and building a club that is open to all the community, actively encouraging new residents to become involved in all aspects of club life.
 Achill Rovers received a cheque for €5,000 as the overall winners.

+Current

+The club achieved the FAI Club Mark in 2018 and now fields boys teams from U10 through to junior level and girls teams from U12 to U17.
+The mens junior team competes in League 2 of the Mayo Football League.
+The club entered a U21 mens team for the first time in 2024.